markowanga/kio-website-v3/content/authors/jakubik/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Department of Computational Intelligence, Wroclaw University of Science and Technology
+- name: Department of Artificial Intelligence, Wroclaw University of Science and Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Department of Computational Intelligence, Wroclaw University of Science and Technology
+bio: PhD student in Department of Artificial Intelligence, Wroclaw University of Science and Technology

 interests:
 - Deep learnning